Useful links to other organisations

 Rights of Women

 Rights of Women is committed to informing, educating and empowering women on the law and their legal rights.
-They run a free telephone legal advice line for women including a sexual violence legal advice line.
+They run several free telephone legal advice lines for women including a criminal law, family law and immigration law sexual violence legal advice lines.
 They produce publications – including ones on domestic violence and the law, child contact, and for those who have experienced rape or sexual assault.
-‘From Report to Court’ can be downloaded free from the website and is available in a number of languages.

 National Centre for Domestic Violence

 An independent not for profit website run by the charity Law for Life which brings together information on the law and rights from a wide range of advice and information services.
-They have useful information on how to find free legal advice for those not eligible for legal aid and who cant afford a solicitor, how to apply for an injunction and have a guide to help applicants with their injunction supporting statement.
+They have useful information including guidance on family court and housing law.

 Citizen’s Advice Bureau